We're Back in Berlin Ja!

 I write travel guides.
 No, not the fun kind

-I really enjoy writing the travel guides that helped keep us in the meat section while in Berlin, and have kept our German account beefy as we are living in the states.
-However, there is always a conundrum when people ask what Ian & I do when abroad.
-Ian teaching 2-10 year olds English is pretty easy to understand (and entertaining).
-One of his classes to the right
+I really enjoy writing the travel guides that helped keep us in the meat section while in Berlin and have kept our German account beefy during life back in the States.

 No, no, sadly no. These guides are simply the work of a lot of research and re-writing my friends.
-The company I work for now, EasyExpat.com, (plug plug) has me write behemoth guides to help the enterprising expat, like us, move abroad.
+The company I work for, EasyExpat.com (plug plug), has me write behemoth guides to help the enterprising expat, like us, move abroad.
 This means about 50 small articles covering how to set-up electricity, shopping, and customs (plane/cultural).
 I have started to preface my job description with "I write travel guides...no, not the fun kind."
-Example: http://www.easyexpat.com/en/rio-de-janeiro.htm

 Friday, July 16, 2010